 Why we need you

-People with the western influence are clearly in touch with technology, and through this they are learning and advancing day by day.
-However, in remote areas of Nepal with scarcity of education tools it is very hard for the schools and the children to keep up.
+People with western influence are clearly in touch with technology, and through this, they are learning and advancing day by day.
+However, in remote areas of Nepal with a scarcity of education tools, it is very hard for the schools and the children to keep up.
 The highly educated or advanced teacher’s leave the village to work and live in Kathmandu or possibly in the western countries to live high society life.
 The remote village schools do their best, but their facilities, supplies, and educational materials are limited and dated.

 We need volunteers who are fluent in English and help us bring supplies to the schools and help those villages increase their literacy and connection to the world.

 You will stay in home stay where arrangement of fixed home stay to live in will be made with separate private rooms.
 However, there are no possibilities to arrange a separate bath and toilet in the villages.
 You will be served common meals such as locally produced organic rice, vegetable and dal (lentil) whatever a family member eat.
 People in the villages will be very friendly, helpful and supportive, they will treat guest as a god, will be always greeted by them with smiling and Namaskar (it is Nepali greeting when people meet, they respect other with Namaste) despite of unfamiliar or not speaking your language.

 We do also provide extra activities like jungle activities in Chitwan and sightseeing in Kathmandu for your refreshment which are inclusive within the cost.